decentraland/documentation/content/creator/scenes/interactivity/onscreen-ui.md

-// Create a textShape component, setting the canvas as parent const text = new UIText(canvas) text.value = "Hello world!"
+// Create a textShape component, setting the canvas as parent const text = new UIText(canvas) text.value = 'Hello world!'
 ```

 {{< hint warning >}}
 **📔 Note**: Create only one `UICanvas` per scene.
 To have different menus that appear at different times, make them all children of the same `UICanvas`, and set their visibility at that level.
 {{< /hint >}}

 ## Types of UI content